kdoore/CS1335-Documentation/_build/html/_sources/glossary.txt

 Static Variables
 -----------------
 Processing does not support traditional static variables, the only way to have static variables is to have the entire class declared as a static class.
+We aren't going to cover Static methods, classes or variables in this class, however this is an important concept that will be covered in the next course.